 To get an idea of the true value of the National Geographic Visa card, it’s best to see how it stacks up against the competition.
 We have found that most travel and cash back reward cards provide the better overall value to a consumer when it comes to everyday spending.
 The only place where the Nat Geo credit card shines is when you're taking advantage of its $250 expedition discount.
 If you don’t plan on taking advantage of this benefit, the cards below will provide you with the better value.

-The Citi Double Cash provides users with better long-term rewards over the National Geographic Visa card.
-The former rewards consumers with 1% cash back when they make a purchase, then adds another 1% back on top of that when paying it off at the end of the billing cycle - an effective cash back rate of 2%.
-What makes the Citi Double Cash card special is the fact that users get that amazing rate on all purchases.
-The only way you get 2% back with the National Geographic Visa card is through purchases specific to the National Geographic catalogue or online stores.
+The Citi® Double Cash Card provides users with better long-term rewards over the National Geographic Visa card.
+The former rewards consumers with 1% cash back when they make a purchase, then adds another 1% back on top of that as you pay.
+What makes the Citi® Double Cash Card special is the fact that users get that amazing rate on all purchases.
+The only way you can match it with the National Geographic Visa card is through purchases specific to the National Geographic catalogue or online stores.
 That puts a fairly limited scope on the card's utility.
 One advantage of the National Geographic card, is the fact that it provides users with a 5,000 point bonus.
 This gives it an initial boost in value.
-However, this is quickily over come by the Citi Double Cash, after just $5,000 in general purchases (at a rate of 2% vs 1%).
+However, this is quickily over come by the Citi® Double Cash Card, after just $5,000 in general purchases.

-The Citi Double Cash is not good for use abroad.
+The Citi® Double Cash Card is not good for use abroad.
 It charges users a 3% foreign transaction fee, anytime it is used internationally.
 If you have significant spending that passes through foreign banks, we recommend making those purchases with a card like the National Geographic Visa.

 If you’re interested in the best mix of short-term and long-term cash back rewards, the Capital One® Quicksilver® Cash Rewards Credit Card is the way to go.
-The Quicksilver® comes with a $100 cash back bonus.
+The Capital One® Quicksilver® Cash Rewards Credit Card comes with a $150 cash back bonus.
 To earn it, a cardholder must spend at least $500 on purchases within the first 3 months of the account opening.
-This bonus is 100% greater than that of the National Geographic Visa card - the value of which is just $50.
-As far as long-term savings are concerned, the Quicksilver®'s 1.5% cash back rate on all spending outperforms the National Geographic Visa Card.
-The Capital One® Quicksilver® Cash Rewards Credit Card is not quite as good as the Citi Double Cash we discussed above, but it makes up for that in the short term thanks to the superior bonus.
+This bonus is 200% greater than that of the National Geographic Visa card - the value of which is just $50.
+As far as long-term savings are concerned, the Capital One® Quicksilver® Cash Rewards Credit Card's 1.5% cash back rate on all spending outperforms the National Geographic Visa Card.
+The Capital One® Quicksilver® Cash Rewards Credit Card is not quite as good as the Citi® Double Cash Card we discussed above, but it makes up for that in the short term thanks to the superior bonus.

 The Capital One® Quicksilver® Cash Rewards Credit Card, like the National Geographic Visa card, has no foreign exchange fee, and an EMV chip.
 This means it is just as useful as the Nat Geo card when it comes to international travel.